-The Academic Improvement Plan (AIP) is an electronic, comprehensive plan that guides the student's meetings with their Academic Probationary Advisor.
+The Academic Probation Contract (formerly referred to as the Academic Improvement Plan), is a comprehensive plan that guides the student's meetings with their Academic Probationary Advisor.
 This resource helps students anticipate their current and future course schedules, the classes that they need to take in order to complete their degree, as well as Quincy College student support services that will help them achieve academic success.